Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 ```

 Now if we specify a `k` that is larger than the size of `a`, we will get an
-size 0 array as a result:
+size-0 array as a result:

 ```py
 >>> trim(a, 11)